Assassin's Creed Odyssey – Legacy of the First Blade: Plot

-In Shadow Heritage, the Eagle Bearer heads to Achaea and meets Darius once again.
-The Order, led by the Tempest, has set up a naval blockade around the region, and is brutalizing Macedonian refugees in a bid to prevent Darius and his child from escaping the Greek world.
+In Shadow Heritage, the Eagle Bearer heads to Achaea and is reunited with Darius and Neema/Natakas.
+The Order, led by the Tempest, has set up a naval blockade around the region, and is brutalizing Macedonian refugees in a bid to prevent Darius and Neema/Natakas from escaping the Greek world.
 The Eagle Bearer is able to weaken the Order's power in Achaea by sabotaging the development of a ship-mounted flamethrower and sinking the Tempest's fleet.
-They are helped in their endeavors by Kleia, the Tempest's mother, who reveals that the Order consider the Tempest a Tainted One and have been using her for their own ends.
+They are helped in their endeavors by Kleta, the Tempest's mother, who reveals that the Order also consider the Tempest a "Tainted One" and have been using her for their own ends.
 The Tempest is ultimately killed by the Eagle Bearer, who secures safe passage for the refugees.
-In the aftermath, Darius and his child decide to settle down with the Eagle Bearer in Achaea.
-Some time later, the Eagle Bearer has a son, Elpidios, with Darius' child.In Bloodline, the Eagle Bearer retires from life as a mercenary to spend time with Darius, his child, and Elpidios in Achaea.
-Amorges and the Order attack their village, killing Darius' child and abducting Elpidios.
+In the aftermath, Darius and Neema/Natakas decide against leaving, instead settling down with the Eagle Bearer in Achaea.
+Some time later, the Eagle Bearer has a son, Elpidios, with Neema/Natakas.In Bloodline, the Eagle Bearer retires from life as a mercenary to spend time with Darius, Neema/Natakas, and Elpidios.
+However, Amorges and the Order attack their village, killing Neema/Natakas and abducting Elpidios.
 The Eagle Bearer and Darius travel to Messenia, the Order's stronghold in Greece.
 They lure Amorges out of hiding by sabotaging the Order's operations in the region, but he refuses to return Elpidios as he believes the Eagle Bearer's violent lifestyle will ultimately harm him.
 Amorges claims that the Order is not a group of people, but an idea, which can not be vanquished, meaning that the Eagle Bearer and Elpidios will always be targeted.
 However, Darius states that they can fight this with their own knowledge, and reconciles with Amorges, who reveals Elpidios's location before dying.
 Admitting that Elpidios will never be safe with them, the Eagle Bearer entrusts Darius to look after his grandson.
-Darius takes Elpidios to Egypt, where it is revealed that he would become the ancestor to Aya of Alexandria, the wife of Bayek of Siwa and co-founder of the Hidden Ones, a precursor organization to the Brotherhood of Assassins.
+Darius takes Elpidios to Egypt, where it is revealed that he would become the ancestor to Aya of Alexandria, the wife of Bayek of Siwa and co-founder of the Hidden Ones, a precursor organization to the Assassin Brotherhood.